-Pretend play is very common among kids, and this is one of the best way to enlighten children about different roles in the society.
+Pretend play is very common among kids, and this is one of the best ways to enlighten children about different roles in the society.
 One of the common pretend plays is Pretend Play – Doctor/Nurse.
-Pretty sure that at least 1 in every 3 kids had imagine themselves either as a doctor or a nurse.
-Parents can actually benefit from their kids vivid imagination, and use this pretend plays to teach them the fundamentals in nursing.
+Pretty sure that at least 1 in every 3 kids had imagined themselves either as a doctor or a nurse.
+Parents can actually benefit from their kid’s vivid imagination, and use this pretend plays to teach them the fundamentals in nursing.

 Of course, before telling you how doable it is, I have already tried it on my own.
-I have a 5 year old daughter, and she have a good amount of knowledge about the proper handwashing, wound cleaning, auscultating heartbeat, palpating the pulse, taking the temperature, and doing tepid sponge bath.
+I have a 5-year-old daughter, and she has a good amount of knowledge about the proper handwashing, wound cleaning, auscultating heartbeat, palpating the pulse, taking the temperature, and doing tepid sponge bath.
 Here are simple ways on how you can teach them.

 Keeping your child’s hands clean is very important, simply because it’s a common portal of entry for microorganisms.
 Well, I bet you’ll tell me that the “Happy Birthday” song does the trick.
 Sorry, you’re wrong.
 Actually, this is the reason why we are wrong, because we are basing it on the quantity and not on the quality.
 Remember, the medical and surgical handwashing requires not only the length of time but also the technique of washing our hands.

 What will they learn?
-They will learn about the proper manner of washing their hands such as the follow:
+They will learn about the proper manner of washing their hands such as the following:

 - Rub palm to palm

-- Rub palm to back of the hands (vice versa)
+- Rub palm to the back of the hands (vice versa)

 - Rub palm to palm with fingers interlaced

-- Rotationally rubbing each fingers with the opposite hand (vice versa)
+- Rotationally rubbing each finger with the opposite hand (vice versa)

-- Rubbing up to the wrist area of each hands
+- Rubbing up to the wrist area of each hand

-- Direction of how to rinse hands with water: Hands should be pointing in downward direction and water should flow from the wrist down to the fingertips.
-Alternately wash each hands.
+- The direction of how to rinse hands with water: Hands should be pointing in a downward direction and water should flow from the wrist down to the fingertips.
+Alternately wash each hand.